How to Complain About an Estate Agent

 Complain Via The Property Ombudsman (TPO)

-To make a complaint via The Property Ombudsman, you must first contact the estate agent directly and wait 8 weeks for a reply.
+To make a complaint via The Property Ombudsman, you must first contact the estate agent directly and wait up to eight weeks for a reply.
 If the reply is insufficient or if they didn’t reply at all, you can contact the Ombudsman either by telephone, email or letter.
 You can then discuss the complaint with a caseworker.

 You can view a template of their complaints letter here.